pedela/indebrau-backend/README.md

 ## Misc

-Please keep in mind, that if changing the media directory in the environment variables, the docker-compose script (mounting the directory as a volume) has to be adjusted as well.
+Please keep in mind, that if changing the media directory in the environment variables, a docker-compose script (mounting the directory as a volume) has to be adjusted as well.

-### Variable naming convention

-Everything that can be considered "data" and "API" is snake_case due to some Prisma related restrictions.
-"Temporary" or "logical" variables follow camelCase notation.
-Objects are PascalCase'd.